- Sparkling Champagne

-Over nine days and eight nights, Debra will guide you through ancient Roman roads and bridges, medieval castles and rambling ramparts.
+Over nine days and eight nights, you'll travel through ancient Roman roads and bridges, medieval castles and rambling ramparts.
 You'll not only feast on cassoulet, the hearty regional dish, but learn from an expert how to make it.
 You'll be delighted by the world's oldest sparkling wine and discover the secret world of truffles.
 This is an unforgettable trip.

 Day 1 - Arrival - Toulouse

 Transfer to your 4* boutique hotel, located in a 17th century former convent in the "Pink City".
-Welcome dinner with Debra and your fellow travelers.
-Overnight in Toulouse.
+Welcome dinner and overnight in Toulouse.

 Day 2 - Toulouse - Carcassonne

 Breakfast at the hotel.
 Guided walking tour of Toulouse with a visit to Les Halles market.
 After lunch, drive to the fortified hilltop city of Carcassonne, a maze of narrow cobbled streets, ramparts of thick walls and turreted towers.
 Check into your luxury 5* hotel, inside the city walls, before a guided walking tour of the city.
 Evening at your leisure.
 Overnight in Carcassonne.